Graduate Funding + Opportunities

 The renowned Pilchuck Glass School partners with us to offer a combined scholarship that covers the cost of a summer course at Pilchuck.
 Currently enrolled undergraduate or graduate majors in the School are eligible to apply.
-Application for Pilchuck Summer 2019 is now open.
+Application for Pilchuck Summer 2019 is now closed.

 Other UW Financial Resources

 - Fulbright U.S. Student Program

 - Graduate Opportunities and Minority Achievement Program (GO-MAP)